nile-framework/nile-client/README.md

 # Prerequisites:
 1. [node js](https://nodejs.org/en/)
 2. [ionic](https://ionicframework.com/getting-started/)
+_Note: Nile Client requires Ionic CLI 3._

 If you are contributing to the codebase, you should also have.

 3. [git](https://git-scm.com/downloads)
 4. [firebase cli tools](https://github.com/firebase/firebase-tools)

-While not necessary for this specific project, you should also consider having<br>
+While not necessary for this specific project, you should also consider having

 5. [angular cli](https://github.com/angular/angular-cli)

-_Note: the Nile Client requires Ionic CLI 3._

 <img src="super2.png" width="400" />